Jeff Schweitzer

 Jeff Schweitzer (born 1957) is an American non-fiction author, scientist, political commentator and proponent of scientific skepticism.
 His published works are largely devoted to the interrelationship between politics, morality, religion and science.
-He is a blogger for The Huffington Post.
+He writes for The Huffington Post.

 Early life, education and career

 Schweitzer was born and raised in Southern California.
 Schweitzer began his scientific career in the fields of marine biology and neurophysiology.
 He earned his Ph.D. from Scripps Institution of Oceanography at the University of California, San Diego.
 Schweitzer joined the Center for the Neurobiology of Learning and Memory at the University of California, Irvine in 1984.
 While at U.C.
 Irvine, Schweitzer was selected in 1986 to participate in the Science, Engineering and Diplomacy Fellowship program of the American Association for the Advancement of Science.
 In 1991 Schweitzer was appointed as the chief environmental officer at the State Department's Agency for International Development.

 Schweitzer is the founder of the multi-agency International Cooperative Biodiversity Group Program, a U.S. Government effort to promote the conservation of biodiversity through rational economic use of natural resources.
 In 1992 he was appointed to the position of assistant director for International Affairs in the White House Office of Science and Technology Policy which is an Executive Office of the President of the United States.

 Schweitzer was responsible for providing scientific and technological policy advice and analysis directly to Vice President Al Gore and the director of the OSTP.
 He worked with President Bill Clinton’s cabinet and 22 U.S. Government technical agencies, and with countries throughout the world, in biology, physics, chemistry, geophysics, agriculture, oceanography and marine sciences.
 He helped establish the permanent Global Forum on Science and Technology at the Organization for Economic Cooperation and Development to promote greater international scientific collaboration.